-THOMAS ALBDORF IN NEW YORK, FEBRUARY 2017.
+THOMAS ALBDORF IN QUEENS, FEBRUARY 2017.
 PORTRAIT: TESS MAYER

-“General View” is the epitome of this mind-bending process, where Albdorf plays with your preconceptions and makes you realize his images have little to do with a national park.
-In ??°??‘??.?”N ???°??‘??.?”W (Hey Can I Have That), he restages a scene he saw on Street View: a child reaches toward an adult’s binoculars; the image is interrupted by blurs and glitchy patching, as though a processing program attempted to understand it and fill in its gaps (as well as obscure the subject); the adult wears a gingham shirt that screams all-American vacation, but the image was photographed by Albdorf at his studio in Austria.
-Falls (One) and Falls (Two) echo one another; the first is a scanned, found image of a waterfall in Yosemite, the second a studio shot depicting a plume of evaporating water.
+“General View” is the epitome of this mind-bending process; Albdorf plays with your preconceptions and makes you realize his images have little to do with a national park.
+In ??°??‘??.?”N ???°??‘??.?”W (Hey Can I Have That), he restages a scene he saw on Street View in which a child reaches toward an adult’s binoculars.
+The image is interrupted by blurs and glitchy patching, as though a processing program attempted to understand it and fill in its gaps (as well as obscure the subject); the adult wears a gingham shirt that screams all-American vacation, but was photographed by Albdorf at his studio in Austria.
+Falls (One) and Falls (Two) echo one another; the first is a scanned found photograph of a waterfall in Yosemite, the second a studio shot depicting a plume of evaporating water.
 Albdorf is also a bit of a romantic: he imagines two lovers walking through Yosemite, one of them perhaps making an off the cuff sculpture for the other, holding a sparkler to mark the moment in I Made This For You; in Remember When I Made This For You, the moment has passed, depicted by a print held up by a hand—the only residue of its occurrence is the sparkler’s smoke and the photograph itself.
 The place Albdorf is locating doesn’t exist; he’s grasping toward a feeling, an expected experience, constructing his own reality in the process.